Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: More Experimental Details

 \subsection{Cluster Setup}

 Table~\ref{tab:gpu_config} presents the configuration of our computing cluster.
-The H800 offers higher computational power but lower intra-node communication bandwidth, whereas the H20 provides lower computational performance but higher communication bandwidth.
+The H800 GPU offers higher computational power but lower intra-node (NVLink) communication bandwidth, whereas the H20 GPU provides lower computational performance but higher communication bandwidth.
 Additionally, the two GPUs differ slightly in memory capacity, posing challenges for heterogeneous parallel computing on this setup.